arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 [![ ](assets/download-button.png)](assets/motor_anomaly_detection.zip)

-## Advanced: Dual-Core Anomaly Detection
+## Dual-Core Anomaly Detection

-The Opta's STM32H747XI microcontroller features two independent processor cores: an Arm® Cortex®-M7 running at 480 MHz and an Arm® Cortex®-M4 running at 240 MHz.
+The Opta™'s STM32H747XI microcontroller features two independent processor cores: an Arm® Cortex®-M7 running at 480 MHz and an Arm® Cortex®-M4 running at 240 MHz.
 This section shows how to split the anomaly detection system across both cores to achieve a more responsive, industrially robust architecture.

 ### Dual-Core Architecture Overview

 The single-core implementation from the previous section runs data collection and machine learning inference sequentially on the M7 core.
-While this works well, it means the system cannot collect new vibration data while processing the previous window.
-By distributing tasks across both cores, we can separate real-time I/O operations from compute-intensive inference:
+While this approach is simpler, it means the system cannot collect new vibration data while processing the previous window.
+The dual-core implementation addresses this by distributing tasks across both cores, separating real-time I/O operations from compute-intensive inference:

 - **M4 core (I/O core)**: Reads the ADXL335 accelerometer through the analog input terminals, controls status LEDs and relay outputs, and manages the alert system.
 This core handles all time-sensitive I/O operations.
 - **M7 core (inference core)**: Runs the Edge Impulse machine learning model and logs diagnostic information to the Serial Monitor.
 This core handles the computationally intensive inference workload.